E-Cell-IITH/startup_studio/README.md

 - [x] Add a column status (true or false) in mentors
 - [x] Mentor registration
 - [ ] admin approval for mentors
+- [ ] delete on cascade for expertise
 - [ ] Some get routes
 - [ ] Check profile picture bug in frontend
 - [ ] Edit user functionality